Will Scholfield, Engineer

 By combining the two systems, gas or oil boilers can assist heat pumps to provide enough heat to your home when the weather turns chilly.

 Electric boilers don't use natural gas, which makes them a good eco-friendly alternative to heat pumps.
-They're also far less expensive than heat pumps and far easier to install.
+They're also cheaper than heat pumps and simpler to install.
 It's unlikely that your home would require new water storage cylinders or radiators if you installed an electric boiler.